jipark92/JS-ToDo-List-Project/README.md

     Once you have TODO box open.
 You can:

-        - add details of the task.
+        - Add details of the task.

-        - enter when the task is due by.
+        - Enter when the task is due by.

-        - select the priority level
+        - Select the priority level

-        - select if the task is complete.
+        - Select if the task is complete.

         .
 "SAVE & HIDE" button saves the informations.